ryqdev/golden/README.md

 # golden

 `golden` is all in one trading engine built with Rust.

-There are many public algorithmic trading platform like [QuantConnect](https://www.quantconnect.com/) and [JoinQuant](https://www.joinquant.com/) for individual trader for learning, researching, backtesting and live-trading.
+There are many public algorithmic trading platforms like [QuantConnect](https://www.quantconnect.com/) and [JoinQuant](https://www.joinquant.com/) for individual traders to learn, research, backtest and live-trading.
  However, we still private algorithmic trading platform for many reasons such as strategy privacy, system stability and other customed features.

-One of the well-known private trading library is [Backtrader](https://github.com/mementum/backtrader), but the commmunity is not active recently.
-It hasn't updated since Apr 19, 2023.
-I also build a [simple project](https://github.com/ryqdev/silver) based on [backtrader](https://github.com/mementum/backtrader) and [ib_insync](https://github.com/ultra1971/backtrader_ib_insync), but it still need a lot of work to do to achieve above goals.
+One of the well-known private trading libraries is [Backtrader](https://github.com/mementum/backtrader) with Python, but the community is not active recently, since It hasn't been updated since Apr 19, 2023.
+I also built a [simple project](https://github.com/ryqdev/silver) based on [backtrader](https://github.com/mementum/backtrader) and [ib_insync](https://github.com/ultra1971/backtrader_ib_insync), but it still need a lot of work to do to meet real world trading requirements.

 Inspired by `backtrader`, `golden` aims to build all in one trading engine supporting backtesting, analyzing, paper-trading and live-trading.

-## Why Rust
+## Why to use Rust

-- As my first Rust practice project
+- As my first Rust practice project: Wonderful chance for me to learn Rust and write algorithmic trading system from scratch.
-- Modern programming language
+- Modern programming language: Rust is the modern programming language with a powerful package manager (`cargo`) and toolchain.
-- High performance
-- Powerful compiler
-- The trending
+- High performance:  Well-written Rust programs can perform as well as C/C++.
+[1]

+## Quick glance

 ## Project feature list

 - [x] Command Line Argument Parser
 - [ ] Set configuration with a local toml file
 - [ ] Set configuration with UI